jenkinsci/jenkins-automation-operator/website/content/en/docs/Getting Started/v0.1.x/customization.md

   How to customize Jenkins
 ---

-Jenkins can be customized using by groovy scripts or the Jenkins Configuration as Code Plugin.
+Jenkins can be customized by using groovy scripts or the Jenkins Configuration as a Code Plugin.
 All custom configuration is stored in the **jenkins-operator-user-configuration-<cr_name>** ConfigMap, which is automatically created by the **Jenkins Operator**.

 The **Jenkins Operator** creates a **jenkins-operator-user-configuration-<cr_name>** secret where the user can store sensitive information used for custom configuration.
-If you have an entry in the secret named `PASSWORD` then you can use it in the Jenkins Configuration as Code Plugin as `adminAddress: "${PASSWORD}"`.
+If you have an entry in the secret named `PASSWORD` then you can use it in the Jenkins Configuration as a Code Plugin as `adminAddress: "${PASSWORD}"`.

 ```
 kubectl get secret jenkins-operator-user-configuration-<cr_name> -o yaml